umbraco/UmbracoDocs/12/umbraco-vendr/core/how-to-guides/migrate-from-vendr-to-umbraco-commerce/migrate-umbraco-commerce-checkout.md

   Commerce.
 ---

-# Migrate Umbraco Commerce Checkout
+# Migrate Vendr Checkout

 Throughout the following steps, we will migrate the Checkout package from Vendr to Umbraco Commerce.

-1. Make a backup of any custom templates and Umbraco Commerce UI configuration files.
+1. Make a backup of any custom templates and Vendr UI configuration files.
 2. Make a note of all configuration values on the Vendr.Checkout Checkout node.
 3. Delete Vendr.Checkout generated checkout nodes.
    * Checkout